satispay/frontend-assignment/README.md

 The project is a single page (and a server app) for querying and filtering a dataset of Pokémons hardcoded in the project.

 The target of audience are other Satispay colleagues that can interact with internal dashboard/consoles.
-The browser compatibility is assumed for the latest version of Google Chrome.
+The browser compatibility is assumed for the latest version of `Google Chrome`.

 ## Installation